Lindsey Robert Rose: Escape and capture

 Rose was not a suspect for any of the five murders until 1996 when a corrupt police officer, an associate of Rose, told NSW police detectives that Rose had boasted of committing at least two murders.

 After being questioned, Rose evaded police surveillance on 4 July 1996 and drove from Sydney to Adelaide, South Australia.
 In Adelaide he obtained employment using his birth name, Lindsey Lehman, but was not located until 40 weeks later when a member of the public identified Rose after his mugshot was broadcast on television news programs on 9 April 1997.
 Rose was arrested the next morning, arriving for work, by members of the South Australian Police STAR Force.

 Guilty plea and sentencing

 On 18 June 1998 Rose pleaded guilty to the five murders in the Supreme Court of New South Wales.
-He was represented by the well-known barrister, Stuart Littlemore QC.
+He was represented by the well-known barrister, Stuart Littlemore KC.

 On 3 September 1998 Rose was sentenced to five consecutive terms of life imprisonment without the possibility of parole.